dawood9598/vault-secrets-management/README.md

 # Vault Secrets Management
-This project sets up a secure secrets management solution using HashiCorp Vault to dynamically manage PostgreSQL credentials, generate one-time passwords (OTP) for SSH login, and sign SSH certificates for secure authentication.
+This project sets up a secure secrets management solution using HashiCorp Vault to dynamically manage PostgreSQL credentials, generate one-time passwords (OTP) for SSH login, and sign public keys for SSH login.

 The project includes Docker configurations for both the PostgreSQL and SSH services, along with Vault integration to securely issue and manage credentials for these services.